-Buffer reduction: On sites that lack well-vegetated buffers, the Administrator may h.8. allow reduction of the aquatic habitat buffer widths in Table 4.2-3 when necessary to accommodate a single family residence or residential subdivision of four (4) or fewer lotsdevelopment or a water-dependent or water-related use or development.
+- 8. Buffer reduction: On sites that lack well-vegetated buffers, the Administrator may allow reduction of the aquatic habitat buffer widths in the Table at KCC 17B.05.020K-1 when necessary to accommodate a single-family residence or residential subdivision of four (4) or fewer lots.
 The buffer reduction shall be allowed only in those limited instances when adherence to the standard buffer is infeasible or presents a substantial hardship because of site conditions, lot configuration or other circumstances.
-Residential subdivisions of more than four (4) lots and nonwater-dependent nonwater-related developments shall not be eligible for buffer reduction, except through a shoreline variance.
+Residential subdivisions of more than four (4) lots shall not be eligible for buffer reduction, except through a shoreline variance.
 Buffers that have been averaged or reduced by any prior actions administered by Kittitas County shall not be further reduced.
-Prior to approving buffer reduction the Administrator shall require an approved critical area report (per the requirements in Section 4.2).
-Proposals for buffer reduction on such sites shall not require a shoreline variance provided that the reduction will not result in a net loss of shoreline and aquatichabitat functions and values and as long asif the following conditions are met:

-- 3.a.
-The existing buffer is predominantly unvegetated, composed on nuisance species or in an otherwise highly disturbed condition; - 4.b.
-The minimum width of the reduced buffer is at least seventy-five percent (75%) of the standard width per Table 4.2-3; and - c.
-The reduced portion of the buffer cannot exceed forty percent (40%) of the buffer length on the development property-(in other words, in a one hundred (100) foot-long segment of buffer, the reduced buffer could be up to forty (40) feet long); and - 5.d.
-A critical area report demonstrates that the reduction will not result in a net loss of shoreline and aquatic habitat functions and values; - 6.e.
-The reduced buffer area is planted and enhanced with species native to central Washington; and - 7.f.
-A mitigation plan is development and implemented, per the requirements of Section 4.2. - i.9.
+Proposals for buffer reduction on such sites shall not require a shoreline variance if the following conditions are met: - a.
+The existing buffer is predominantly unvegetated, composed of nuisance species or in an otherwise highly disturbed condition; - b.
+The minimum width of the reduced buffer is at least seventy-five percent (75%) of the standard width per the Table at KCC 17B.05.020K-1; - c.
+The reduced portion of the buffer cannot exceed forty percent (40%) of the buffer length on the development property; - d.
+A critical area report demonstrates that the reduction will not result in a net loss of shoreline and aquatic habitat functions and values; - e.
+The reduced buffer area is planted and enhanced with species native to central Washington; and - f.
+A mitigation plan is developed and implemented, per the requirements of KCC 17B.05.020E. - 9.
 Prior to approving a request for buffer averaging or reduction, the Administrator shall ensure the development is designed to separate and screen the stream from impacts such as noise, glare, and vegetation trampling.
 The site design shall consider the varying degrees of impacts of different land uses.
 For example, parking lots, store entrances, and roads generally have higher noise and glare impacts than the rear of the store.
 Site screening should take advantage of natural topography or existing vegetation, wherever possible.
 Where natural screening is not available, berms, landscaping, and structural screens should be implemented (e.g., orient buildings to screen parking lots and store entrances from critical areas).

-11.L.
-Regulations-Aquatic habitat conservation area reporting
+17B.05.020L Aquatic habitat conservation areas - reporting.

-- 8.1.
-Except for single-family residences located outside of shoreline buffers, ilf a proposed use or development is located within two hundred (200) feet of a designated aquatic habitat conservation area, a critical areas report is required, and shall include the following: - a.
+- 1. Except for single-family residences located outside of shoreline buffers, if a proposed use or development is located within two hundred (200) feet of a designated aquatic habitat conservation area, a critical areas report is required, and shall include the following: - a.
 The aquatic habitat conservation area habitat type and location of the OHWM; - b.
 All aquatic habitat conservation areas and required buffers within two hundred (200) feet of the project area shall be depicted on the site plan; - c.
 The vegetative, faunal, topographic, and hydrologic characteristics of the aquatic habitat conservation area; and - d.
 A detailed discussion of the direct and indirect potential impacts on aquatic habitat conservation area by the project.
-Such discussion shall include a discussion of the ongoing management practices that will protect habitat after the project site has been developed.
+Such discussion shall include a discussion of the ongoing management practices that will protect habitat after the project site has been developed

-12.M.
-Regulations-Wildlife habitat conservation areas designation, classification, mapping, and surveying
+17B.05.020M Wildlife habitat conservation areas - designation, classification, mapping, and surveying.